Koitere/monster-stats/README.md

 Shoutout to 'Coinmagnet_rs' on reddit for the original idea/request.

-## TODO
-- Allow stat checking for monsters that may not have combat levels but still have stats (e.g. implings)

 ## Features

 - **Hover Tooltip**: Toggle-able tooltip that displays elemental weaknesses and percentages as well as defensive stats for all styles.
 Compatible with other tooltips (like Runelite's Mouse Tooltips Plugin)